mahantaf/feature-interaction-detector/include/SymbolTable/README.md

 2. `setParams()` and `setPassParams()`

-    These two methods are used to set current function parameters and passed parameters which in order to separate different type of variable.
+    These two methods are used to set current function parameters and passed parameters in order to separate different type of variable.

 3. `saveState()` and `loadState()`

-    When a function call appears traversing the CFG, we have to go inside that function and collect the corresponding constraint of that function.
+    When a function call appears while traversing the CFG, we have to go inside that function and collect the corresponding constraints of that function.
 Thus we have to save the current symbol table using `saveState()`.